fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 # FPGA Implementation of the MSM Pippengers algorithm

-We have implemented an FPGA design that runs on an AWS F1 instance and can compute the MSM of a large number of elliptic point and scalar pairs on the BLS12-377 G1 curve.
+We have implemented a FPGA design that runs on a AWS F1 instance and can compute the MSM of a large number of elliptic point and scalar pairs on the BLS12-377 curve.

-Performance is measured as per the ZPrize specs at 20.504s for 4 rounds of 2<sup>26</sup> MSMs, which equates to **13.092** Mop/s.
+Performance is measured as per the ZPrize specs at 20.336s for 4 rounds of 2<sup>26</sup> MSMs, which equates to **13.200** Mop/s.

 Detailed instructions on re-creating these results from source are in the [building from source](#building-the-design-from-source) and more detailed